The Guildhouse Fellowship FAQ

 Can Fellows travel overseas during their Fellowship?

-Fellows are encouraged to be ambitious within their application; overseas travel is supported and encouraged as part of career development and research.
-However, as travel restrictions continue to evolve during the pandemic, we suggest that you plan for a robust alternative in your application.
+Fellows are encouraged to be ambitious within their application and overseas travel is encouraged as part of career development and research.
+Funds for travel must be considered within the $50,000 Fellowship artist fee.

 Is a report or acquittal required at the end of the Fellowship?